-Many day traders are thrillseekers.
-Too bad, because I think the best stocks are those that are most boring.
+My experience is that the most boring stocks are the best for day trading.
+Many day traders are thrill-seekers, which is too bad because I think the best stocks are the most boring.

 Low beta and low volatility are good for day trading

-I haven’t really thought much about it until this fall, but after starting reading a lot of academic papers I have realized the following: I basically only daytrade stocks that have a low beta/low volatility.
+I haven’t thought much about my best day trading stocks until recently.
+But after reading a lot of academic papers, I have realized the following: I basically only day trade stocks that have low beta/low volatility.
+I trade boring stocks.

 If I take the average beta for the whole stock market, I trade more or less only stocks that are in the lower half in terms of beta.